meerapatelmd/amphora/README.md

 Amphora was inititally created to serve as an extension of the chariot R package to create interactive Reingold-Tilford tree diagrams in D3.js.
-It has now been extended to include the reading, parsing, and authoring of OWL/RDF files for knowledge representation in the clinical medicine domain.
+It has now been extended to include the reading, parsing, and authoring of hierarchies files for knowledge representation in the clinical medicine domain.
+Wrappers to install [ROBOT](http://robot.obolibrary.org/) and use it for format conversions are also included.

 Related packages include
-[chariot](https://meerapatelmd.github.io/chariot) as mentioned, and [mOMOP](https://meerapatelmd.github.io/mOMOP) which is used to create the OWL class hierarchy of the data elements represented in mCode.
+[chariot](https://meerapatelmd.github.io/chariot) as mentioned, and [mOMOP](https://meerapatelmd.github.io/mOMOP) which is used to create the OWL class hierarchy of the minimal oncology data elements in mCode.

 ## Installation